 Keep the DE treatment in your yard and home for as long as possible.
 The more exposure scorpions have to the powder, the more effective it will be.
 If it gets blown away or is washed away by water, you'll need to reapply more DE.

-Diatomaceous earth is 100% natural, so there is no risk of harming people or animals.
-As such, you have the freedom to apply liberally, or even leave a protective coating down to prevent future returns.
+Diatomaceous earth is 100% natural, so you can rest assured that there are no chemical additives being used.
+Apply liberally, or even leave a protective coating down to prevent future returns.